SasView/sasview/src/sas/qtgui/Perspectives/Invariant/media/invariant_help.rst

 Specific Surface Area
 ^^^^^^^^^^^^^^^^^^^^^

-.. warning:: The value of $S_v$ returned by this version 5.0.2 of SasView *and ALL earlier versions of SasView* is **twice** what it should be.

 The total surface area per unit volume is an important quantity for a variety of applications, for example, to understand the absorption capacity, reactivity, or catalytic activity of a material.
 This value, known as the specific surface area
 $S_v$, is reflected in the scattering of the material.
 Indeed, any interfaces in the material separating regions of different scattering length densities contribute to the overall scattering.

 For a two phase system, $S_v$ can be computed from the scattering data as: